A brief history of the multiverse: Multiverse, string theory landscape, and the cosmological constant problem

+The discovery of dark energy in 1998 \cite{Riess:1998cb,Perlmutter:1998np} pushed the cosmological constant problem to the forefront of research.
+The observers found that empty space is not entirely empty, it has tiny energy density $\sim 10^{{-29}}$ g/cm$^{3}$.
+This minuscule number is 120 orders of magnitude smaller than the Planck density, it is 40 orders of magnitude smaller than nuclear density and 29 orders of magnitude smaller than density of water.
+In the early universe, the energy density of usual matter was many orders of magnitude greater than $\sim 10^{{-29}}$ g/cm$^{3}$; in the distant future it will be much smaller than the vacuum energy density.
+But for some mysterious reason it is of the same order of magnitude than the energy density of matter of the universe at present time.
+This discovery triggered an unexpected chain of events in theoretical physics.

-Then the discovery of dark energy in 1998 pushed the cosmological constant problem to the forefront of research.
-For many decades theorists were unsuccessfully trying to find a theory which would explain why the cosmological constant is exactly zero.
-Now we faced a much more complicated problem: It was necessary to explain why vacuum energy/cosmological constant is not exactly zero but is extremely small, about $10^{{-120}}$ in Planck units, and why this constant is of the same order of magnitude as the (time dependent) density of normal matter at the present epoch.
-The only known way to address this problem without invoking incredible fine-tuning was related to the anthropic principle.
+For many decades theorists were unsuccessfully trying to find a theory which would explain why the cosmological constant, representing the vacuum energy density, is exactly zero.
+But we could not do it; it was a spectacular failure.
+After 1998, we faced a much more complicated problem: It was necessary to explain why vacuum energy/cosmological constant is not exactly zero but is extremely small, and why this constant is of the same order of magnitude as the density of normal matter at the present epoch.
+The only known way to address these two problems without invoking incredible fine-tuning was related to the anthropic principle, and, therefore, to the theory of the multiverse.